About Givens Highland Farms

 Best Place to Retire

-With natural beauty, an affordable cost of living, vibrant dining and shopping, plus rich arts and culture, it is no wonder that our region is a favorite among these national publications.
+With natural beauty, an affordable cost of living, vibrant dining and shopping, plus rich arts and culture, it is no wonder that the Black Mountain area is a favorite among these national publications.

 Money.com lists the Asheville region as one of the “The 10 Best Places to Retire in America.”